Exploring an integrated method for health and place research with young people

 PPM combines participatory photography, community mapping, and lived experience interviews to capture both the qualitative and quantitative dimensions of people’s experience of place and health.

-If you’re looking to learn more about the application and utility of PPM, peruse Sam’s 2008 publication.
+If you’re looking to learn more about the application and utility of PPM, peruse Sam’s 2008 publication below.
 The resultant maps from a study in Madison, Wisconsin were used as persuasive presentation tools and provided guidance for community-based interventions.
-PPM has been a fantastic foundation for our research that followed the article.
+PPM has been a fantastic foundation for our research that followed the original paper’s publishing.